anoopsarkar/nlp-class-hw-archive/aligner/readme.md

 This shows the different options you can use in your training algorithm implementation.
-In particular the -n option will let you run your algorithm for less or more iterations to let your code run faster with less accuracy or slower with more accuracy.
-Please use the -n option in your code so that we are able to run your code with different number of iterations.
+In particular the -n option will let you run your algorithm on different number of sentence pairs so that your code can run faster with less accuracy or slower with more accuracy.
+You must use the -n option in your code so that we are able to run your code with different data sizes.